By Bob Joseph

-We should always take pains to avoid the use of these seven First Nations colloquialisms - words have a great capacity to cause emotional harm and to possibly offend.
-When working cross culturally, it is very important to be aware of whether or not your vocabulary and conversations include phrases and references that are culturally offensive.
-These phrases are old, tired, should be put to bed as sometimes they may not reflect well on the speaker, as experienced by Kristi Gordon.
+We should always take pains to avoid the use of these seven First Nations colloquialisms - words have a great capacity to cause emotional harm and possibly offend.
+When working cross-culturally, it is very important to be aware of whether or not your vocabulary and conversations include phrases and references that are culturally offensive.
+These phrases are old, and tired, and should be put to bed as sometimes they may not reflect well on the speaker, as experienced by Kristi Gordon.

 Due to a small number of complaints (and great deal of misinformation) about a comment I made during a recent News Hour broadcast from Port Hardy, I feel I have to respond to some of the false and unfair allegations made about me.
 While interviewing our “junior meteorologist” Emma Walkus, a young girl whose interests include dancing, I made a reference, within the context of our rainy forecast, to a “rain dance”.
 Emma’s entire family and extended family were there, as were several dozen other members of local First Nations.
 Not one person who was in the audience to watch our program live that night, including her own family, expressed to me that they considered the comment to be offensive in any way.
 After receiving a threatening complaint via email, I reached out to Emma’s family and I spoke directly to her mother who was more concerned about my well-being and assured me she and her family never for a moment considered the remark offensive or disrespectful.
 Still, I apologized to her for any offense the comment may have caused.
 And now, after seeing a few posts from people who are perpetuating a false and misleading account of what happened, I want to set the record straight.
 I apologize to anyone who was offended by my choice of words, and can assure you I meant no disrespect.
 The reference to a rain dance was an unfortunate choice and I should have been more aware of how it could be interpreted in a greater cultural context.
 I am truly sorry.
 Through all of this, I am deeply grateful to the great many of you who have supported me in your comments and who understand I am a caring, thoughtful person who would never intentionally hurt or offend anyone.
 Sincerely, Kristi

 I think this was really well handled.
-The only thing that could have been done better is avoid the colloquialisms altogether.
+The only thing that could have been done better was to avoid the colloquialisms altogether.

 2. Circle the wagons